Tarik Phillip: London Lions (2022–2024)

-On August 10, 2022, Phillip signed with the London Lions of the British Basketball League (BBL).
+On 10 August 2022, Phillip signed with the London Lions of the British Basketball League (BBL).
 He was named to the BBL All-Defensive Team and the All-British Team of the Year at the end of the 2023–2024 season.
 In 52 games, he averaged 9.0 points, 3.5 rebounds, 4.2 assists, and 1.2 steals per game.

-Trefl Sopot (2024–present)
+Trefl Sopot (2024)

-On August 17, 2024, he signed with Trefl Sopot in the Polish Basketball League (PLK).
+On 17 August 2024, he signed with Trefl Sopot in the Polish Basketball League (PLK).
 In eight Eurocup games, he averaged 12.6 points, 6.8 rebounds, 5.5 assists, and 2.2 steals per game.

-Hapoel Jerusalem (2024-present; 2nd stint)
+Return to Hapoel Jerusalem (2024-present)

 On 21 November 2024, Phillip signed with Hapoel Jerusalem of the Israeli Basketball Premier League for a second stint with the team.

 International career

 In 2017, Phillip was called up to the Great Britain men's national basketball team roster to play in the qualifiers for the 2019 FIBA Basketball World Cup.
 He played in six games, averaging 6.5 points, 3.5 rebounds and 1.7 assists as Britain finished 27th overall and failed to qualify.
 Phillip was named to Great Britain's roster for the EuroBasket 2022 qualifiers.